zentrocdot/Bash/Transparent_Proxy/README.md

 # README

+> <p align="justify">Read section Prerequisites and Warning first before using the transparent proxy.</p>

 > <p align="justify">There are various ways to anonymize the Internet traffic.
 One way is using a tool called <code>proxychains</code> another way is using <code>Tor</code>.
 For <code>proxychains</code> one needs a list of proxy servers of type socks5, socks4, https and http.</p>

 ### Motivation